Brian Rafalski: College and European play

 Rafalski played for four years at the University of Wisconsin–Madison and was a proficient player, scoring 45 points in 43 games in his senior year with the Badgers.
-He won several awards that season — he was named to the WCHA First All-Star Team, the NCAA West All-Star Team and the WCHA Defenseman of the Year.
+He won several awards that season – he was named to the WCHA First All-Star Team, the NCAA West All-Star Team and the WCHA Defenseman of the Year.
 With no immediate NHL prospects, however, Rafalski travelled overseas, spending the 1995–96 season with Brynäs IF of the Swedish Elitserien.

 After scoring only nine points in 22 games in Sweden, he then moved to Finland to play a season for HPK of the SM-liiga, scoring 35 points.
 He then moved to HIFK in 1997, where he spent two successful years.
 In his final year in Finland, he scored 19 goals and 53 points in 53 games, and won the Kultainen kypärä, awarded to the top SM-liiga player of the season, as voted by fellow players.
 Notably, he also became the first non-Finnish player to win the award.

 NHL career

 New Jersey Devils

 Rafalski was named by Sporting News in 1999 as the best hockey player in the world not playing in the NHL.
 On May 7, 1999, Rafalski was signed by the New Jersey Devils as a free agent at the age of 25 to start the 1999–2000 season.

 Immediately after arriving in New Jersey, Rafalski was partnered on defense with Devils captain Scott Stevens.
-The two would remain as mainstay defensive partners for five years, until Stevens' retirement in 2004.
+The two remained as mainstay defensive partners for five years, until Stevens' retirement in 2004.
 Rafalski finished his rookie season with 32 points and led all rookie defensemen in plus-minus with a +21 rating, second among Devils defensemen and tied for first amongst all rookie players.
-Rafalski helped the Devils win the Stanley Cup that year and along with Calder Memorial Trophy-winning teammate Scott Gomez, he was named to the NHL All-Rookie Team.
+Rafalski helped the Devils advance to the 2000 Stanley Cup Finals against the defending champion Dallas Stars, helping defeat them in six games.
+Along with Calder Memorial Trophy-winning teammate Scott Gomez, he was named to the NHL All-Rookie Team.

 Rafalski improved his production in his sophomore season, scoring 52 points.
-His 18 points during the 2001 playoffs set a team record for defensemen, although the Devils lost to the Colorado Avalanche in the Finals.
+His 18 points during the 2001 playoffs set a team record for defensemen, and the Devils made the Stanley Cup Finals for the second year in a row, although the Devils lost to the Colorado Avalanche in Game Seven, after leading the series and having two chances to defend their title after their Game Five win in Denver.

 In the 2001–02 season, Rafalski continued his scoring pace, registering 47 points.
 He was selected to participate in the National Hockey League All-Star Game, but was forced to sit out due to injury.
 The next season, he once again led all Devils defensemen in scoring, with 40 points.
-He was a vital part of a Devils defense that helped the team win the Stanley Cup again in a seven-game series win over the Mighty Ducks of Anaheim in June 2003.
+He was a vital part of a Devils defense that helped the team win the Stanley Cup in Game Seven of the 2003 Stanley Cup Finals against the Mighty Ducks of Anaheim in June 2003.